 Our camp schedule is designed to ensure that each camper participates in all of the activities offered for their age group.
 The morning and afternoon activities are scheduled for cabin groups to participate in together.
 These shared experiences create a framework for the group to bond, strengthen friendships, and create memories.
 This also ensures that campers will try most of the activities while at camp, even if they are a little unsure or nervous about a particular one.
 Campers are never forced to try an activity, but are required to attend and strongly encouraged to participate.
 There are certain activities, such as mountain biking and canyoneering, in which only our oldest campers participate.
 Campers participate in activities of their choice during in the evenings and the optional early morning activity times.

 Anyone who has worked at a summer camp before will tell you that it’s unlike any other job you will have.
 While working at camp, staff members not only have the opportunity to make a positive impact upon the lives of our campers but also positively impact their own lives.
-Staff members participate in a week-long training before any campers arrive.
+Staff members participate in a 10-day training before any campers arrive.
 During this time, our staff learn about child development issues, conflict resolution, team building, and communication and leadership skills.
 At the end of each summer, our staff walk away with valuable life skills that can be used in any career, as well as friendships that last a lifetime.

 Working at camp can mean making big sacrifices in terms of having a lack of personal time and space, having to put the needs of your campers above your own, and enjoying fewer personal freedoms than you do at home.
 Successful counselors want to work with children and are willing to make the sacrifices necessary to live in community at camp.
 If you want to spend your summer working hard and making a difference in kids’ lives, this may be the job for you.